 Kate has just taken on the role of Teaching and Learning Lead at her school.
 She's excited about improving the CPD programme; she knows that there must be a better way to train teachers than weekly all-staff inset.

-Before Kate can arrive at an IC model that works for her, she needs to look at the ideas that are already out there.
+Before Kate can arrive at an Instructional Coaching model that works for her, she needs to look at the ideas that are already out there.
 Why do so many smart people disagree about what it means to be an instructional coach?
 She logs onto Twitter and finds the same thing: when we talk about coaching, we're often talking about different things.

 "I agree that most formal observation systems are silly, but I don't agree that instructional coaching in itself is a sufficient replacement.
 It's not the right model for expert teachers for example."
 (Boxer, 2021)